trussworks/trussels-guide/trussels.md

 Our thinking on this is laid out in the :lock:[Decision Record about working hours](https://docs.google.com/document/d/16sjxZ279L8SzPTErxcdwqoG9a6EO30cTovs1sJgnN5o/edit) as well as the :lock:[Harvest Time Tracking Guide](https://docs.google.com/document/d/1M4C8rAKHCJ9X4mNbEhVhR7vgp6f_8LFTmB7Stewr0XY/edit).

 ## Practice: Helping us to hire: paired interviewing
-After you have been at Truss for 2 weeks, you will be paired with someone else to conduct an interview.
+After you have been at Truss for 2 weeks, you may be paired with someone else to conduct an interview.
 Ask in #hiring for support or pairing if you want!

 Remember in week one when we talked about digital screens?
 Review that section to remember what we look for when hiring, the tool we use (Lever), and how much time per week it might take up.

 * :lock:[Training materials for behavioral interviews.](https://drive.google.com/drive/u/0/folders/1g7gTa2LrFYGJTRDO19yNdoSEHBE7AlfN)
 * We have :lock:[a hiring handbook](https://docs.google.com/document/d/1IRxMLxoRuJ9Kja-d8V-S2OThbTUC-6F0Wj0JRLL4-d0/edit#) to guide you through the process.
 * :lock:[What we are currently hiring for](https://docs.google.com/spreadsheets/d/13_DFMpOHwN4vAl3lRSHze46pJm5GCzIcrbMCgJgiumA).
-This is also announced each week in the Practitioner’s Meeting.
+This is also announced in the #hiring slack channel.

 ## Resource: Support
 We have a team that acts as both executive assistants for some folk and to schedule interviews for hiring.